Encinitas Events & Things to DoOctober 22, 2018

-Encinitas is a fun beach town in North County, San Diego that’s known for its surf culture, boutiques, great restaurants, and tight-knit community.
-At just a 30-minute drive from La Jolla and 45 minutes from downtown San Diego, Encinitas is easy to get to and makes for a great place for a day trip from anywhere in the County – and there’s always something to do!
+Encinitas is a fun beach town in North County, San Diego that’s known for its surf culture, boutiques, and great restaurants.
+Anyone living in Encinitas will also tell you about its tight-knit community.
+At just a 30-minute drive from La Jolla and 45 minutes from downtown San Diego, Encinitas is easy to get to and makes for a great place for a day trip from anywhere in the County — and there’s always something to do!
 From the weekly Farmers Market to the Taste of Encinitas each summer, this funky coastal town is an exciting place to visit any time of year.
 Here’s a rundown of some of the most popular events and things to do in Encinitas!

 Spring Street Fair

 Every April, you can enjoy over 450 unique food, arts and crafts vendors plus four entertainment stages, children’s activities, Bike Valets, and a Beer Garden!
 Take advantage of free family fun, entertainment, a National Award Winning MainStreet and a traditional Southern California beach town.